benit8/Database/README.md

 ## Statement

 ### Statement::operator bool()
-Checks if a statement has been constructed successfuly
+Checks if a statement has been constructed successfully
 ```C++
 SQL::Statement stmt = db.prepare("Hello, food ?");
 if (!stmt) {